ChinZhang/MarshExplorer/README.md

 # MarshExplorer
-Script for loading data extracted from csv files exported from an Zooniverse project, MarshExplorer, into an local MySQL server to collect annotations made by citizen scientists
+Script for loading data extracted from csv files exported from an Zooniverse project, MarshExplorer, into an local MySQL server to collect annotations made by citizen scientists for salt marsh photos

 ** These notes are for Windows, commands may differ for Mac